Boneless Chicken Wings have all the flavor of Buffalo Chicken Wings, minus the bones!

 - ½ teaspoon black pepper

-- Combine the flour, panko, 1 teaspoon of garlic powder in shallow pie plan.
+- Combine the flour, panko, garlic powder, onion powder, salt, and paprika in a small shallow dish.

 - Remove the chicken from the buttermilk, shake off excess liquid, dip each chicken piece into the flour mixture, toss to coat, shake off excess flour, and place the coated chicken onto a baking rack that is on top of a baking sheet.
 Spray the chicken lightly with cooking spray.